Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction

+In the present work, the original (perturbative) formulation of Gribov will be applied to an $SU(2)$ YM theory with a CFJ term implementing an effective Lorentz symmetry breaking.
+Although Gribov's formulation does not agree with lattice results in the deep IR regime, it is in qualitative agreement with the refined Gribov-Zwanziger approach (which does fit lattice data, \cite{Dudal:2008sp,Dudal:2010tf,Cucchieri:2011ig}) in what concerns the confinement interpretation of the gauge field.
+Therefore, in this paper we are only concerned with the qualitative behavior of the gauge field propagator.

-The structure of the paper looks like follows.
-In the section 2 the problem of the Gribov restriction in non-Abelian gauge theories is briefly reviewed.
-In the section 3 the propagator of the non-Abelian gauge field is analyzed within the Gribov framework considered in a model displaying Lorentz-breaking.
-The section 4 is devoted to discussions and conclusions.
-Details of calculations can be found in Appendices \ref{gapeq} and \ref{cspropagatorsec}.
+This paper is organized as follows.
+The structure of the paper looks like follows. in the section 2 the problem of the Gribov restriction in non-Abelian gauge theories is briefly reviewed; in the section 3 we address the Gribov problem within the $SU(2)$ YM theory with a CFJ-like Lorentz breaking term, and section 4 is devoted to the conclusion.